rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

   where the mere action of reading from or writing to memory may trigger execution of arbitrary code by the operating system.
-Note that even when using volatile accesses, [some sanity restrictions](https://llvm.org/docs/LangRef.html#volatile-memory-accesses) are imposed by LLVM here to allow optimization of surrouding code.
+Note that even when using volatile accesses, [some sanity restrictions](https://llvm.org/docs/LangRef.html#volatile-memory-accesses) are imposed by LLVM here to allow optimization of surrounding code.
 - [Cryptography](https://en.wikipedia.org/wiki/Cryptography), where it is
   extremely important to ensure that sensitive information is erased after use, and is not leaked via indirect means such as recognizable scaling patterns in the time taken by a system to process attacker-crafted inputs.

-In all those circumstances, though for different reasons, it may be important to guarantee that memory loads and stores do occur, because they have externally observable side-effects outside of the Rust program being optimized, and may be subjected to unpredictable side-effects from the outside world.
+In all those circumstances, though for different reasons, it may be important to guarantee that memory loads and stores specified in the program do occur at the hardware level, because they have externally observable side-effects outside of the Rust program being optimized, and may be subjected to unpredictable side-effects from the outside world.

-And in that case, it is useful to be able to assert precise manual control on the memory accesses that are carried out by a Rust program in a certain memory region.
+When that happens, it is useful to be able to assert precise manual control on the memory accesses that are carried out by a Rust program in a certain memory region.
 This is the purpose of _volatile memory operations_, which allow a Rust programmers to generate a carefully controlled stream of hardware memory load